meilisearch/documentation/create/how_to/updating.md

 which meilisearch
 ```

-The return should look like this:
+It should return something like this:

 ```bash
 /absolute/path/to/your/meilisearch/directory